 At Bluebird Botanicals, we go the extra mile when it comes to third-party lab testing.
 All of our full-spectrum hemp extracts and supplements are tested for cannabinoid potency, heavy metals, bacterial/microbial life, mycotoxins (fungus), and pesticides.
 Additionally, all of our test results are visible in the Bluebird batch database for every single product.
 We’re proud to be transparent about the process and the contents of every single product.
 We feel strongly that your furry family members deserve the best and safest products, just like the ones you would select for yourself.

 Anyone who has ever fed medications to a pet knows how difficult it can be.

 Luckily, many CBD products for pets out there can easily be added to food to avoid the need for awkward or traumatic delivery methods.
 Our Companion Oil can be added to canned pet food or drizzled on top of treats.
-You can also try inserting Companion Capsules into your pet’s favorite treat, or for particularly picky pets, use a plastic “piller” that veterinarians use to help pets swallow pills.
-Some pets may even enjoy the taste - you can manually open up the pill and sprinkle its contents on top of a meal, or place the oil into a spoon for convenient licking!
+Some pets may even enjoy the taste - you can sprinkle the oil on top of a meal, mix it into peanut butter, or place the oil into a spoon for convenient licking!